scottkurz/demo-devex/README.md

 2. Save the file.
 The console shows the change is picked up, the feature is installed, and the application is updated.

-3. In a browser, go to `http://localhost:9080/openapi` to view the new endpoint.
+3. In a browser, go to `http://localhost:9080/openapi/ui` to view the new endpoint.

-4. In the Java file `src/main/java/org/eclipse/microprofile/system/test/app/PersonService.java`, add the following annotation above the `getPerson(@PathParam("personId") long id)` method:
+4. In the Java file `src/main/java/org/eclipse/microprofile/system/test/app/PersonService.java`, add the following annotation above the `getAllPeople()` method:
 ```
     @Operation(
-        summary = "Get person from ID.",
+        summary = "Get all people.",
-        description = "Returns the person with the given ID.")
+        description = "Returns all of the people that have been added.")
 ```

 5. Save the file.
 Notice the console shows a compilation error because the import was not added.